 Furthermore, do not fool yourself with the “welfare” mentality.
 Charity is not taking money from your neighbor and giving it to the poor.
 Neither is charity giving resources to the less fortunate while expecting nothing in return.
 If you wish to help people, you have to do it with your resources, not your neighbor’s.
 Furthermore, you must invest in people’s self-improvement, not their vices or excuses.

 How can you cultivate generosity?

 By giving to others who are virtuous.
 Help friends and family who are genuinely trying to make improvements.
 Their personal growth and development will enrich your life and allow them to be generous to you.
 Furthermore, volunteer at your local church or community center.
-Work with individuals who are giving less fortunate people food, clothes, and work opportunities.
+Work with individuals who are giving food, clothes, and work opportunities to the less fortunate.

 Avoid voting your way to charity.
 You are not a righteous person because you vote for a policy giving the powerful more control over your (and your neighbor’s) wallet and life.

 12. Gratitude – Humility in the face of your gifts

 “Gratitude looks to the Past and love to the Present; fear, avarice, lust, and ambition look ahead.” – C. S. Lewis